 Another possibility is that your betta’s diet might not be good.
 Betta fish are omnivorous fish and will eat anything from pellets to live food but that doesn’t mean that all food is created equal.
 Since they are not picky eater they need a balanced diet.
 If you’re feeding them a diet of only one type of food, they may eventually start refusing to eat altogether.
 Try mixing up their food a bit to give them some variety and see if that helps.

 The best food for situations like this is usually a good quality pellet food as it contains all the nutrients your betta fish needs to stay healthy.

 The last thing you’ll need to consider is whether or not your betta fish actually likes the food you’re currently feeding him/her.
 In some cases, it’s possible that their taste buds are simply different than what you’re used to, so try changing their food to something they’ll eat more readily.

 Another possibility is that you’re actually overfeeding your betta fish.
-This is one of the most common reasons why fish stop eating and can be easily fixed by cutting back on their food intake.
+This is one of the most common reasons why fish stop consuming food and can be easily fixed by cutting back on their food intake.
 A little goes a long way when it comes to bettas, so remember to only give them as much as they can eat in 2-3 minutes.
 They love betta pellets, and then have no idea when to stop, so be careful when feeding them.

-Is It Injured?
+Is The Betta Injured?

 If you do suspect that your betta fish has an injury, take him or her to a veterinarian so they can be treated properly.